 Alaska is open for travel, with almost no Alaska travel restrictions.
-However, many tour operators are enforcing their own requirements for crew and passengers alike during Alaska small ship cruises and Alaska land tours.
+However, a few tour operators are still enforcing their own requirements for crew and passengers during Alaska small ship cruises and Alaska land tours.
 Below find the latest Alaska travel advisory details, from our experts.

 IN THIS POST – Alaska Travel Advisory: